HTML Text Formatting Guide

 Key Concepts

-Semantic vs. Physical Formatting: A Critical Distinction
+Semantic vs Physical Formatting: A Critical Distinction

 html

-1<!-- Semantic tags with meaning -->
+1<!-- Semantic tags that carry meaning -->

 2<p><strong>Warning:</strong> This action is critical.</p>